Understanding End of Service Life (EOSL)

 The difference Between EOL vs EOSL

-It is important to understand the difference between these two terms to establish how your hardware will be affected and so that you can plan ahead ensuring your business critical IT has uninterrupted support.
+Understanding EOSL and EOL is important so that you know the difference between these two terms to establish how your hardware will be affected and so that you can plan ahead ensuring your business critical IT has uninterrupted support.

 End of life (EOL)